 About Voter Privacy

-Information NOT made public includes your Social security number, driver’s license or identification numbers and where you filed your application.
+Information NOT made public includes your Social Security Number, Driver License or identification number, and where you filed your application.

-There are dozens of people, groups, and organizations around Pinellas County who want to help you vote! if you have any additional questions, reach out the League of Women Voters in the area, or contact the Local Board of Elections.
+There are dozens of people, groups, and organizations around Pinellas County who want to help you vote!
+If you have any additional questions, reach out the League of Women Voters (www.LWVSPA.org) or contact the Supervisor of Elections (www.VotePinellas.com).